ghislainv/deforisk-qgis-plugin/help/docsrc/plugin_api.rst

 - ``Working directory``: Path to the working directory where all the data and model outputs will be stored.

-- ``Area Of Interest``: Country ISO 3166-1 alpha-3 code (eg. MTQ) or path to GPKG vector file in lat/lon delimiting the area of interest (jurisdiction) and the sub-jurisdictions.
+- ``Area Of Interest``: Country ISO 3166-1 alpha-3 code (e.g. MTQ) or path to GPKG vector file in lat/lon delimiting the area of interest (jurisdiction) and the sub-jurisdictions.
 The GPKG vector file must include two layers, the first one must be named “aoi” for the jurisdiction and the second one must be named “subj” for subjurisdictions.
 This GPKG vector file can be manually obtained using Qgis tools and data from the Global Administrative Areas (`GADM <https://gadm.org/download_country.html>`_) website.
 An example is given in the following article on using `subnational jurisdictions <articles/subnational_jurisd.html>`_.

 - ``Years``: Years delimiting the two periods (calibration and validation periods) for forest cover change observations.
 Three years must be provided.
-Years can be in the interval 2001--2024 for GFC (GFC does not provide loss for the year 2000) and 2000--2023 for TMF.
+Years can be in the interval 2001--2024 for GFC (GFC does not provide tree cover loss for the year 2000) and 2000--2023 for TMF.

 - ``Forest data source``: Source of the forest data.
 Could be either “tmf” or “gfc”.